blackchip-org/ptime/README.md

 ## Formatting

 Use the `Format` function to format a `time.Time` with an alterative syntax to the one provided in the standard library.
-The function takes a locale, a layout, and the time to format.
+The function takes a layout and the time to format.
 The contents of the layout are copied as-is and date/time fields denoted in square brackets are evaluated.
-For example, the following date:
+For example, the following
+date:

     2006-01-02